v4ngelix/ui-experiments/README.md

+A repository of various UI experiments, built to practice HTML and CSS with the occasional sprinkle of JavaScript.
-A repositiory of various UI experiments.
-Made to put into use my background as an animator and love for simple technology, back to the roots.
+It's also a way to put my background as an animator to use and to get back to the roots of web development, working with simple technology.
+<br><br>

-Every experiment has a brief description, what i attempted to achieve, the demo of the experiment and sometimes an example or more (if), on what the experiemnt is based on.
+Every experiment comes with a brief description, what I set out to achieve, a demonstration, and sometimes one or more examples of what it's based on.

-- [ ] Lazy load script.
-- [ ] Script in another file
+<br><br>
+An added benefit — beyond being a showcase of my skills and just a fun project — is that these UI snippets can serve as examples for LLMs aiming to achieve something similar in other projects.
+<br><br>
-- [ ] Lazy load CSS?
+- [ ] Lazy load CSS?<br>
 - [ ] demos inside an iframe?